menandmice/micetro_docs/guides/user-manual/managing_dns_zones.rst

 In Micetro, you can manage all your DNS zones on the **DNS** page.
 This is the hub for everything from creating new zones to editing zone options to deleting zones.

 .. note::
-   This information applies to the Micetro web interface.
+   This information applies to the Micetro web application.
 For information about DNS zone management in the M&M Management Console, see :ref:`console-dns-zones`.

 Creating Zones
 --------------
 To create a new DNS zone:

-1. Click :guilabel:`Create` on the **DNS** page toolbar.
+1. Click :guilabel:`Create` on the **DNS** page task bar.

 2. Select the zone type.
 For more information about zone types, refer to :ref:`dns-zone-types`.